gamma-delta/petraspace/README.md

 I'd also like to give Malcolm Riley a special shout-out for publishing tutorials on how to make Factorio-like assets, and for being really kind when I reached out to him.
 I would not have made any Blender assets if not for them.

 The rest of them I made myself.
 I used Blender and GIMP for the sprites.
-I kitbashed a lot of the graphics together out of vanilla's sprites:
+I kitbashed a lot of the graphics together out of other sprites:
 - Lunar rocket silos
 - Boompuff propagules
 - Science packs
 - All the tiles
+- Archaeological scrap

 Pro tip: use GIMP's Rotate Color to recolor Factorio assets.
 Or, select by color with feathering, cut it, and paste it in a new layer with the blend mode set to "mix".
 Both look much better than plain tints.